Adaptive tile refresh: Technical details

 Carmack used these capabilities to create a buffer that is 64 pixels wider and taller than the screen, leaving room for two extra rows and columns of tiles in the buffer off the edge of the screen.
 He used the offset capabilities of the card to let the screen slide through the buffer for smooth scrolling, which partially reveals the extra tiles.

+When the visible portion reaches the end of the buffer, the buffer position is offset back by one tile, and the changed tiles are redrawn.
+This made the technique reliant on repeat tiles in order to limit the number of tiles being redrawn.

-Scrolling is limited to the buffer size, and scrolling further wraps around to show data from the other side of the buffer.
-So in order to scroll through an entire level, when the scrolling amounts to a whole tile's worth, Carmack's code then draws the next row of tiles from the level into the buffer, just off the edge of the screen, ready to be displayed when the scrolling continues in that direction.
+Another version of the technique introduced in Commander Keen in Keen Dreams wraps around EGA memory to show data from the other side of the buffer.
+In order to scroll through an entire level, when the scrolling amounts to a whole tile's worth, the next row of tiles from the level is then drawn into the buffer, just off the edge of the screen, ready to be displayed when the scrolling continues in that direction.

-But since only the edges of the screen are being redrawn at any time, sprites in the level do not get redrawn until they reach the edge of the screen.
+Since only the edges of the screen are being redrawn at any time, sprites in the visible portion of the screen would not get redrawn until they reach the edge of the screen.
 To counteract this, the code calculates which tiles a moving sprite had previously covered and redraws them to erase the old sprite image, then draws the new sprite image in its new position.
 This allows sprites to be animated independently of the scrolling with minimal computational effort.

 Because moving a sprite in this way involves first erasing it and then redrawing it, the image of the erased sprite may be visible briefly, causing flicker.
 The final part of Carmack's technique is to use the same EGA hardware scrolling features to also implement double buffering.
 This establishes a second buffer into which the code can draw while the first buffer is being displayed, which is then switched out during screen refresh.
 This ensures that no frame is ever displayed mid-drawing, which yields smooth, flicker-free animation.